 Take home message (if you’re a mouse)

 If you’re a mouse that wants to get lean for beach season, you want less fat and more protein.
 However, it’s important to note also that mice are not tiny humans.
 As noted in this paper, the lab mice used in the mega mouse study tend to do worse on a high-fat diet than humans (who require carb+fat to really get sick).
-These mice were the ideal test subjects if you wanted to design a study to prove that high carbs are better than high fat.

 Now, where things get more interesting is the lifespan data from the study.
 When you look at the charts below of the simple present data, see if you think it aligns with the key conclusion of their paper shown in the screenshot below.